orrymr/eloquent-javascript/06_Secret_Life_of_Objects/BetterNotes.md

-Abstract Data Type / Object Class - something that contains some code, but exposes a limited set of methods/properties.
+# Abstract Data Type / Object Class - something that contains some code, but exposes a limited set of methods/properties.

 - methods: properties that hold function values.

 ```javascript
 let whiteRabbit = {type: "white", speak};
 ```
+# Methods

 Where `speak` is a function.
 So, `speak` is a method of `whiteRabbit`.